DIRECTED ENERGY PROFESSIONAL SOCIETY

 Laboratory Tour - Spacecraft Research and Design Center (SRDC)

-The tour will consist of three testbeds.
+The tour consisted of three testbeds.

 1. NPS High Energy Laser Beam Control Research Testbed (HBCRT) - It has a 30cm diameter telescope, acquisition sensor, and adaptive optics.